Strike action is taking place in June. We'll contact you directly if you or your child's appointment is affected.

 Allergy testing

-The skin test panels cover all the common food and environmental allergens.
-If you believe your child may be allergic to an unusual food or to a fruit or vegetable, then it is very helpful if you could bring these with you as we can use it to do an allergy test.
+If you believe your child may be allergic to an unusual food or to a fruit or vegetable, then it's very helpful if you could bring these with you as we can use it to do an allergy test.

 As well as skin tests, our specialist nurses may perform lung function tests, or take the opportunity to revise your asthma inhaler or epipen skills.